microbit-foundation/dev-docs/software/testing.md

 4. Reload the editor
 5. Test downloading a file.
 It should be ~1.8Mb as opposed to ~700Kb

+### v2 only (CODAL)
+If you only want to compile for the <span class="v2">v2</span> revision, you can use https://makecode.microbit.org?compile=csv---mbcodal#

 ## Python Editor

 You can use the latest board revision in the Python beta editor at [https://python-editor-next-release-review.microbit.org/](python-editor-next-release-review.microbit.org/)

+If you find direct browser flashing (webUSB) isn't working, it is likely that you are visiting the page with the http protocol.
+We currently do not have https redirection enabled.

 ## Mu